 "I want it."
 She supposes she should make him wait, or make him work for it.
 But the answer is truth, and she was the goddess of that once.
 "Yes, Kal.
 I want it."

 She lies there for a long time, dozing, holding the man she loves.
-It is a tentative peace she feels, but it is peace.
-She is...content.
+It's a tentative peace she feels, but it is peace.
+She's...content.

 She hears a whisper on the wind.
 Realizes the wheat is moving strangely.

 "I was wrong."
 Bruce's voice is everywhere and nowhere.
-She is not even sure he is there.
+She isn't even sure he's there.
 It might be some toy of his, delivering his wisdom to her from far away.